Oral and Maxillofacial Surgery Residency Program

 Center for Oral Diseases

-Course Director, Comprehensive Oral and Maxillofacial Pathology Seminar for Oral and Maxillofacial Surgeons
+Course Director, Comprehensive Oral and Maxillofacial Pathology Seminar for Oral and Maxillofacial Surgeon

 Program Director, Pediatric Dentistry Residency Program